BigCheeze45/airflow-docker/README.md

 [`docker-compose`](https://docs.docker.com/compose/). pgAdmin is included to easily view and manage Airflow's meta database.

 **NOTE:** I put this together to learn docker.
-As such, I wouldn't recommend using this in production as is.
+As such, I wouldn't recommend using it in production as is.

 ## Getting started